Critical Survey: Outset Medical (OM) and The Competition

-Outset Medical (NASDAQ: OM) is one of 65 publicly-traded companies in the “Electromedical equipment” industry, but how does it contrast to its peers?
-We will compare Outset Medical to related companies based on the strength of its dividends, profitability, institutional ownership, risk, earnings, valuation and analyst recommendations.
+Outset Medical (NASDAQ: OM) is one of 65 public companies in the “Electromedical equipment” industry, but how does it weigh in compared to its competitors?
+We will compare Outset Medical to related companies based on the strength of its valuation, institutional ownership, risk, analyst recommendations, profitability, earnings and dividends.

 Profitability

-This table compares Outset Medical and its peers’ net margins, return on equity and return on assets.
+This table compares Outset Medical and its competitors’ net margins, return on equity and return on assets.

 |Net Margins